tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 - Redshift
 - EMR

-Exam will specifically target how to get data from kinesis data streams into redshift Exam wil not go into code level questions but good to understand how it architecturally works within AWS and why one would use
+> Exam wil not go into code level questions but good to understand how it architecturally works within AWS and why one would use

+### Lambda

+Can automatically read records from a kinesis stream. process them and send the records S3, DynamoDB, Redshift or anywhere in the world.

+> Exam will specifically target how to get data from kinesis data streams into redshift

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NTU4OTc3MzUsMTAzMTUxNjE2LDIxNT
-MzNzM5LDE4NjI2NDg4NzddfQ==
+eyJoaXN0b3J5IjpbMjA2OTI3NzY3MiwxMDMxNTE2MTYsMjE1Mz
+M3MzksMTg2MjY0ODg3N119
 -->